Davus pentaloris

 📌 Description

-Davus pentaloris is a small to medium terrestrial New World tarantula from Central America, known for its contrasting striped pattern and active feeding behavior.
-It is popular with keepers who want a smaller species that still shows interesting webbing, digging, and hunting behavior.
+Davus pentaloris is a small to medium terrestrial New World tarantula from Central America, known for its orange abdominal pattern, dark legs, and active feeding behavior.
+It is popular with keepers who want a smaller species that still shows digging, light webbing, and visible hunting behavior.

 Adult size is usually about 4-5 cm body length and about 10-12 cm legspan, with females typically heavier than mature males.